The BE Team

 7. Talk time

 Give your child opportunities to talk about a spectrum of subjects.
 Bouncing ideas off one another or figuring out problems with a bit of give-and-take will help them build understanding and confidence.
 When you feel the tension rising and your child is not making any headway with a particular piece of homework or problem, taking a five-minute chat break is a great way to hit the reset button.
-Here are 10 great techniques to try with your child.

 8. Teach kids how to manage conflict with peer mediation